 “American Eugenics Programs and the Holocaust”.

-Posted in Emigration / Immigration, Government, Healthcare, History, Language, Media, Science, Society, World War Two
+Posted in Adolf Hitler, Emigration / Immigration, Eugenics, Fascism, German Nazi Party (NSDAP), Government US, Healthcare, Language, Media, Migrate, Third Reich, World War Two

-Tagged American history, ethnic minorities, Eugenics, euthanasia, healthcare, history, holocaust, immigration, mandatory sterilization, Nazi Germany, poverty, selective breeding, women's rights, World War Two, WWII
+Tagged American history, ethnic minorities, Eugenics, euthanasia, healthcare, history, Holocaust, immigration, mandatory sterilization, Nazi Germany, Poverty, selective breeding, women's rights, World War Two, WWII

 Once a week I have three hours to kill in East Austin.
 I kill them at Denny’s, because it’s close to where I need to pick up R when she’s done, and because they play 60s and 70s rock–my music.
 I usually take my laptop and sit at one of the two tables near an outlet, so I can write.
 Continue reading